 On October 1, 2018, the EPA Office of Underground Storage Tanks (OUST) launched an effort to reduce the national backlog of open, unresolved UST incidents.
-The OUST set "aspirational" cleanup goals for each EPA region who then evaluated the individual states and assigned state goals for the upcoming federal fiscal year (FFY).
-Based upon Region 4's evaluation, North Carolina's federal fiscal year goals were established at 720 total closures for 2108-19, 596 total closures for 2019-20, 500 total closures for 2020-21, and 500 closures for 2021-22.
-Upon notification of these goal, Region 4 and North Carolina's UST Section management group worked jointly to explore means to meet OUST's requests.
-Region 4 agreed to provide a total of approximately \$763,824 in additional federal grant funding over a three-year period to combine with the \$500,000 of annual state funding allowed for use in evaluating and closing low-risk sites.
-As of September 30, 2022, North Carolina has exceeded its OUST "aspirational" goals with 766 total closures for the FFY 2018-19, 614 total closures for FFY 2019-20, 516 total closures for FFY 2020-21 and 774 total closures for FFY 2021-22, as well as providing for reimbursement associated with non-directed cleanup claims for these sites as appropriate.
-This combined EPA/NC initiative will continue through FY 2022-23 or until funding is exhausted.
+The OUST set "aspirational" cleanup goals for each EPA region who then evaluated the individual states and assigned federal fiscal year (FFY) goals for individual states.
+Based upon Region 4's evaluation, North Carolina's federal fiscal year goals were established at 720 total closures for 2108-19, 596 total closures for 2019-20, 500 total closures for 2020-21, 500 closures for 2021-22, and 500 closures for 2022-23.
+Upon notification of this goal, Region 4 and North Carolina's UST Section management group worked jointly to explore means to meet OUST's requests.
+Region 4 agreed to provide a total of approximately \$763,824 in additional federal grant funding over a three-year period (FFY 2018-21) to combine with the \$500,000 of annual state funding allowed for use in evaluating and closing low- risk sites.
+Based upon the success of the initiative, for FFY 2021-22 and FFY 2022-23 USEPA provided an additional \$100,000 each year to North Carolina's LUST Cleanup Grant for continuation of this backlog reduction initiative.

+As of September 30, 2023, North Carolina has exceeded OUST "aspirational" goals, with 766 total closures for the FFY 2018-19, 614 total closures for FFY 2019-20, 516 total closures for FFY 2020-21, 774 total closures for FFY 2021-22 and 800+ total closures for FFY 2022-23.
+The additional funding was also used to provide reimbursement associated with long-standing non-directed cleanup claims for sites that were previously subject to the section's funding bar.
+This combined EPA/NC initiative will continue through FY 2023-24 or until funding is exhausted.